blackberry/NDK-Samples/Channels/readme.txt

 ========================================================================
 Sample Description:

- The Channels application demonstrates how to two different threads can communicate by sending events through channels.
+ The Channels sample demonstrates how two different threads can communicate by sending events through channels.

  We retrieve and display geolocation specific information, such as the latitude, longitude, altitude, and bearing of the tablet from the default channel of the